 During the Meeting: Staying Regulated

 Once the meeting starts, your job is not to be the loudest voice.
 Your job is to stay in your body so you can think clearly.
-A few small moves help.
+A few small moves help, and none of them are visible to the people on the other side of the screen.

 The grounded foot